aarong/feedme-server-core/README.md

   revealed on.

 - `params.feedDeltas` (Array) An array of spec-compliant delta objects describing any changes to the feed data that resulted from the action.
-Note that the library does _not_ verify that the specified deltas can validly be applied against the current state of the feed data -- it is up to the application to ensure validity.
-Must be JSON-expressible.
-If a delta specifies a non-JSON-expressible value then an `INVALID_ARGUMENT: ...` error is thrown.
+It is up to the application to ensure that deltas are valid given the current state of the feed data.

 - `params.feedMd5` (optional string) A spec-compliant hash of the feed data with the deltas applied.
 If this parameter is present, then `params.feedData` must